nhurleywalker/GPMTransient/dynspec/README.md

 # Dedispersing dynamic spectra

-The `csv` files in this directory are not the 3-hr source, but another more recently discovered source.
+The `csv` files in this directory are for the recently discovered 20-minute transient in the Galactic Plane.

 ## Results